 If you are licensed for Surety Bail Bond, Third Party Administrator or a Viatical Settlement Broker and you did not renew your license in 2020 you will need to submit one renewal application for 2020 and a second renewal application for 2021 in order to prevent the license from inactivating in July 2021.
 Both applications will need to be accompanied by all of the required renewal attachments and fees.
 It is recommended to submit the applications via paper (mail) if you need or want to submit the applications at the same time.
 If you want to submit the renewal applications electronically, you will need to submit the applications at least 30 days apart.

 10. Do I need to complete my continuing education credits prior to submitting a license renewal application?

-Yes, if continuing education credits are required to renew a license, then the renewal application should not be submitted until after the continuing education credits have been satisfied.
+Yes, if continuing education credits are required to renew a license.
+However, renewal applications should not be submitted until after the continuing education credits have been satisfied.